MadhumithaK05/Peer-To-Peer-Product-Management-System/README.md

  ## Files in the repository:
- - Give all the files u have given in this repository
+ - Database folder: The description of the SQL tables used in this project.
- -
+ - PHP files used in the development of the website
+ - requirements.txt : A text file containing the libraries required for the execution

 ## Acknowledgements:
- - I would like to thank JamShack for assigning me this project.
+ - I would like to thank JamShack23 for assigning me this project.
---